 This might be one of many questions the pregnant women ask their doctor.
 Let us help you with this.

-Dilation: Effacement is followed by the dilation of the cervix, which is nothing but the opening of the cervix that allows the baby’s head to pass through it.
-During the contractions, the muscle around the cervix contracts opening the cervix little bit.
-When the contraction stops, the cervix also relaxes but the opening of cervix continues.
+- Dilation happens.
+Dilation follows the effacement of the cervix, which is nothing but the opening of the cervix that allows the baby’s head to pass through it.
+During the contractions, the muscle around the cervix contracts.
+When the contraction stops, the cervix also relaxes but the opening of the cervix continues.
 As the contraction progresses, the cervix will further open up.
-This way the cervix goes from fully closed to 10 cms dilation during labor
+This way the cervix goes from fully closed to 10 cm dilation during labor.

-During the early labor, dilation will be around 3 cm, which progresses to 7 cm during active labor, and finally, towards the end of transitional phase it will be 8cm.
+- During the early labor, dilation will be around 3 cm.
+This progress to 7 cm during active labor.
+And, finally, towards the end of the transitional phase, it will be 8cm.
 At the time of delivery, the dilation will be 10 cm.
-It is during this time, when the cervix is fully dilated, the baby is pushed out through the cervix and delivery takes place
+It is during this time when the cervix is fully dilated, the baby is pushed out through the cervix and delivery takes place.

-Instrumental deliveries through the cervix that is not fully dilated
+- Instrumental deliveries through the cervix that fails to dilate fully.

-Delivery after a precipitate labor or unusually faster labor
+- Delivery after precipitate labor or unusually faster labor

-A cervix that stays rigid, mainly due to previous surgeries like LEEP, which is performed to remove the abnormal tissue growth in the cervix
+- A cervix that stays rigid, mainly due to previous surgeries like LEEP.

-Though minor tears resolve on its own without any treatment, the major cervical laceration or tears with active bleeding need to be fixed.
-It is more or less a surgical procedure done in operation theater under anesthesia.
+Minor tears resolve on its own without any treatment.
+However, it is important to fix the major cervical laceration or tears with active bleeding.
+It is more or less a surgical procedure done in an operation theater under anesthesia.

 Complications With The Cervix During Labor